Qinling panda: Conservation and threats

-There were an estimated 100 Qinling pandas living in the wild as of 2001.
+There are an estimated 200–300 Qinling pandas living in the wild as of 2023, up from 100 in 2001.

-On August 30, 1989, a female of this species was captured and brought to the Xi'an Zoo to be mated with a regular giant panda.
+On August 30, 1989, a female of this subspecies was captured and brought to the Xi'an Qinling Wildlife Park to be mated with a regular giant panda.
 This panda's offspring was black-and-white, but reportedly started becoming brownish as it aged.
 According to other reports she gave birth to three cubs, all of whom died shortly after being born.
 The mother, named Dan-Dan, died in 2000.

+Scientists captured a brown panda along with his mother, a black and white panda, in 2009.
+They called him Qizai.
+Research signifies that the change in color was a cause of a mutation.
+There was a missing sequence of DNA in a gene known as Bace2.
+Bace2 is a gene responsible for pigmentation in organisms.
+In order to verify that their findings were accurate, scientists underwent an experiment testing mice where they utilized CRISPR-Cas9, a gene-editing tool.
+The team was able to manipulate the sequence of the mice DNA by deleting the mutation causing segment.
+Researchers reported that the 78 tested mice did have genetic changes in response to the experiment.
+The melanosome count decreased, as well as the size of them.
+The coats of the genetically altered mice also had light-colored coats.
+Additionally, researchers were able to uncover a preserved tissue sample from Dan-Dan, where they concluded she had the same recessive trait as Qizai.

-Due to the Qinling subspecies being restricted in range, it has been exposed to metal toxicants such as copper, nickel, lead, and zinc that are now present in bamboo and soil as a result of the environmental pollution that is ongoing in China.
-More specifically, studies have indicated that the Qinling subspecies faces such anthropogenic threats so directly due to the fact that heavy concentrations of metals in bamboo and soil are positively correlated with high elevations, thus the Qinling Mountain Range is increasingly affected.
-Therefore, the conservation of the Qinling pandas may be compromised in the future due to air pollution in China.
+Due to the Qinling subspecies being restricted in range, it has been exposed to metal intoxicates such as copper, nickel, lead, and zinc that are now present in bamboo and soil as a result of the environmental pollution that is ongoing in China.
+More specifically, studies have indicated that the Qinling subspecies faces such anthropogenic threats so directly due to the fact that heavy concentrations of metals in bamboo and soil are positively correlated with high elevations, thus the Qinling Mountain range is increasingly affected.

-Dental health is important for the survival of the Qinling Pandas.
-These pandas have a survival rate of 5-20 years.
-The most common dental abnormalities that Qinling Pandas face are dental attrition and fractures.
+Dental health is important for the survival of the Qinling pandas.
+These pandas have a survival rate of 5–20 years.
+The reliance on bamboo while having a carnivore digestive system results in energy and nutritional challenges and affects the oral health of these pandas.
+They feed on bamboo for at least 14 hours a day, which causes their teeth to wear out.
+The most common dental abnormalities that Qinling pandas face are dental attrition and fractures.
 These two abnormalities can impact the survival rate of these pandas.